Hydrothermal Features

 Hot Springs

 A hot spring is a body of water without a constriction in its plumbing system.
 Because of the circulation in the feature's system, the water fails to become hot enough to generate an eruption.
 Hot springs are the most numerous feature in Yellowstone.
 Hot springs can be hot but will not erupt since they have no constriction.
 Many hot springs have boiling water without an eruption since they have no constriction.
 The boiling point in Yellowstone is 199°F (93°C) due to the elevation.
-There is less environmental pressure because Old Faithful sets at 7,365 feet.
+There is less environmental pressure because Old Faithful sits at 7,365 feet.
 That higher altitude means the water will boil at a lower temperature.

 Mudpots